ObitoDevv/Recipe-Box/README.md

 Instructions:

 -Sign up for an account.
+(Open index.html)

 -Log in to the website using your credentials.